A Guide to the Most Popular Apple Varieties

 1. Red Delicious

-Formerly known as the Hawkeye, Red Delicious apples are considered by some the most popular, most maligned, and most ironically named of all apple varieties in the U.S. Though it’s the most common type of red apple, it’s far from the best (in our opinion).
+Formerly known as the Hawkeye, Red Delicious apples are considered by some the most popular, most maligned, and most ironically named of all apple varieties in the U.S. Though it’s the most common type of red apple, it’s far from the most flavorful.

 Where it’s grown: Just about everywhere.

 Best enjoyed: Straight out of the silo.
-People do not regard Red Delicious apples well when baking.
+People do not regard Red Delicious apples well for baking.

 Flavor profile: With soft skin and softer flesh, the McIntosh strikes a balance between sweet and acidic.